pei06/unity_touch/README.md

 # unity_touch
-provides the code to get information from the 3D touch test
+provides the code to get information from the 3D touch